openharmony/docs/en/application-dev/media/image-decoding.md

       // fd is the obtained file descriptor. const imageSource : image.ImageSource = image.createImageSource(fd);
       ```
-   - Method 3: Create an **ImageSource** instance using a buffer array.
-The buffer array can be obtained by using method 3 in step 2.
+   - Method 3: Create an **ImageSource** instance using an array buffer.
+The array buffer can be obtained by using method 3 in step 2.

       ```ts
       const imageSource : image.ImageSource = image.createImageSource(buffer);
+      ```
+   - Method 4: Create an **ImageSource** instance using the raw file descriptor of the resource file.
+The raw file descriptor can be obtained by using method 4 in step 2.

+      ```ts
+      const imageSource : image.ImageSource = image.createImageSource(rawFileDescriptor);
       ```

 4. Set **DecodingOptions** and decode the image to obtain a pixel map.